 Sodium chloride that is high in purity is often used to soften water, using what is known as an ion-exchange process.
 There are environmental benefits, since less energy is consumed by our heaters, to regulating detergent consumption and the life of our fabric.
 It is used both in industry and domestic settings.

-ICL UK is a producer and supplier of Potash and Rock Salts (NaCl) for agricultural and industry use.
+ICL Boulby is a producer and supplier of Polysulphate and Rock Salts (NaCl) for agricultural and industry use.

 Balancing innovative production techniques required for extreme geological conditions with environmental sensitivity, we harvest mineral deposits from beneath the North Yorkshire Moors and from under the North Sea.

-We have been mining potash and rock salt for over 40 years.
-The sodium chloride, potash and other evaporate minerals encountered at Boulby Mine were deposited in late Permian times, some 230 million years ago.
+We have been mining rock salt for over 40 years.
+The sodium chloride, and other evaporate minerals encountered at ICL Boulby were deposited in late Permian times, some 230 million years ago.
 It can be found in a seam beneath the potash horizon, some 1100m underground.

 We are a member of the Salt Assurance Scheme.